jfricano/StreamOtter/pm/dev-notes/api.md

 ## V. SecurityManager API

-For the Security aspect of your developer tool, focusing on secure WebSocket connections (WSS) and secure communication with Kafka is essential.
+StreamOtter provides secure WebSocket connections (WSS) and secure communication with Kafka.
 This is crucial for protecting data in transit, ensuring data privacy, and complying with various security standards.
-Here's how you might design a Security API for your library:

 #### 1. Secure WebSocket Connections